 You can read about the day trip to Ninh Binh here which I personally did only a few months ago and loved it.
 Just don’t forget to bring an extra layer of clothing as going inside the caves will be slightly cold, wear comfortable shoes as you will be walking around and some snacks.

 The best way to enjoy Ninh Binh is to let someone else handle the transportation.
 I recommend again get your guide Ninh Binh tours.

 See Serene Sapa – Day 6 and 7

-Now you are at the tail end of your one week in Vietnam trip.
+Now you are at the tail end of your one week on the Vietnam trip.
 What better way to end it than visiting the beautiful mountain hills of Sapa.

 I recommend booking your Hanoi to Sapa bus here.

-Next day you can head out to the city centre in Sapa, get on the cable car and get to the top of the Fansipan, go on hiking adventures, find rice fields, a lot of photo ops in Sapa and the more north you go more beautiful it gets.
+The next day you can head out to the city center in Sapa, get on the cable car and get to the top of the Fansipan, go on hiking adventures, find rice fields, a lot of photo ops in Sapa and the more north you go more beautiful it gets.

 - If you have any questions on Hanoi itinerary for 7 days in Vietnam